 You need to be assigned permissions before you can run this cmdlet.
 Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange Help settings" entry in the Exchange and Shell Infrastructure Permissions topic.
+To see what permissions you need, see the "Exchange Help settings" entry in the Exchange infrastructure and PowerShell permissions topic.

 To see the input types that this cmdlet accepts, see Cmdlet Input and Output Types.
 If the Input Type field for a cmdlet is blank, the cmdlet doesn’t accept input data.